evanpurkhiser/CS-Matrix-Multiplication/report/report.md

    `MATRIX_SIZE` was set to 512, then you would have a matrix of 512x512.
 For our experiment we will be using a matrix size of 2048x2048.

  * `block_size`: This represents the size of the block that should be calculated for each iteration.
 This should not be larger than the `MATRIX_SIZE`.
 If it is equal to the size of the matrix then the algorithm is no longer a blocked matrix multiplciation

- * `A`, `B` and `C`: These are the matrix's, represented by a two dimensional array of size `MATRIX_SIZE`. both `A` and `B` are initialize with all 1s, and `C` is initialized to 0.
+ * `A`, `B` and `C`: These are the matrices represented by a two dimensional array of size `MATRIX_SIZE`. both `A` and `B` are initialize with all 1s, and `C` is initialized to 0.

 ## Using `min` instead of `max`